The Best Things to See in Bali

 Bali

 Bali is a tropical island and a very popular holiday destination for tourists from all over the world.
-This island is one of the most liberal regions of Indonesia, which makes it attractive, especially for young travellers and nomads.
+This island is one of the most liberal regions in Indonesia, making it particularly attractive, especially to young travellers and nomads.

 Where is Bali?

 Bali is situated in Southeast Asia.
 Its northern side is bordered by the Java Sea, while the Indian Ocean lies to the south.
 Other Indonesian islands surround this island; the nearest foreign countries are Malaysia and Australia.
-It takes a few hours to fly to Australia and a little less to reach the northern part of Borneo, which belongs to Malaysia.
+It takes a few hours to fly to Australia and a little less to reach the northern part of Borneo, which is part of Malaysia.
 As Bali is an island, flying is the most practical mode of transportation to reach it.

 Bali is located in the tropics, which means that the weather is typically hot, humid, and occasionally rainy.
 The temperature usually ranges from 20 to 32 degrees Celsius.
 The rainy season lasts from November to April and rains almost daily.
 Despite this, there are still plenty of sunny hours, so visiting Bali during the rainy season is not a bad idea.
 You must plan your daily activities carefully to avoid getting caught in heavy rain showers.